HomeAccount ReceivableDunning 101: The Ultimate Guide for Collection Teams

 Dunning 101: The Ultimate Guide for Collection Teams

-Collection teams are entrusted with the crucial mission of recovering overdue payments from customers.
-Their responsibilities encompass a spectrum of tasks, including communicating with debtors, negotiating payment plans, and ensuring compliance.
-The success of these teams depends on the balance of assertiveness and empathy, requiring them to navigate complex financial situations with professionalism and persistence.
+Collection teams are responsible for recovering overdue payments from customers.
+Their tasks include contacting debtors, negotiating payment plans, and ensuring rules are followed.
+Their success depends on balancing being firm and understanding, as they deal with complex financial situations with professionalism and persistence.

 What is Dunning?